alexanderepstein/Rigid/README.md

   **Note** The first time you double click a .py file it might ask you to associate this with a program after choosing the python interpreter once this should not occur again

 ## Known Bugs
- * The python file still has a python icon and not the icon of the website.
+ * The batch file still has a batch icon and not the icon of the website.
  * URL's must start with http://www. or https://www.
  * If cloned the jar or exe cannot leave the folder or it won't run (this occurs because it doesnt know where the icon images are stored)
  * If downloading the zip the exe cannot leave the Rigid folder or else the application wont run (this occurs because it doesnt know where the icon images are stored)